Kirkham Hot Springs

 Camping & Lodging at Kirkham Hot Springs

 Kirkham is a day-use area only.
-There is no camping allowed at the hot spring but you can camp at Bonneville Hot Springs or at Campground Hot Springs.
+No camping is allowed at Kirkham Hot Springs.
+You can camp at Bonneville Hot Springs or at Campground Hot Springs.

 The nearest lodging is available in Stanley and Lowman.